gloveboxes/Azure-Sphere-WinHEC-Demo/README.md

-# Create an Azure Sphere Application using the MT3620 Grove Shield Sensor Kit
+# Create a Secure Azure Sphere Application using the MT3620 Grove Shield Sensor Kit

+## What is Azure Sphere

+Azure Sphere is a secured, high-level application platform with built-in communication and security features for internet-connected devices.

+It comprises a secured, connected, crossover microcontroller unit (MCU), a custom high-level Linux-based operating system (OS), and a cloud-based security service that provides continuous, renewable security.

 ## Hardware Required